 Q: Which platforms will be less effective this year?

-Kerrie: I think that we’re going to see some dramatic shifts in the way that people use Facebook, especially seeing that we have another Presidential Election coming up in 2020.
+Kerrie: I think that we’re going to see some dramatic shifts in the way that people use Facebook.
 Things are going to get very interesting and social media is going to be a scrutinized tool during that campaign season.

 Rachel: Snapchat will become very irrelevant and Facebook will decline in the millennial demographic even further.